dwiepert/naip-w2v2/README.md

     -- train.csv

     -- test.csv

+## Audio Configuration
+Data is loaded using an `W2V2Dataset` class, where you pass a dataframe of the file names (UIDs) along with columns containing label data, a list of the target labels (columns to select from the df), specify audio configuration, method of loading, and initialize transforms on the raw waveform and spectrogram (see [dataloader.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/dataloader.py)).

+To specify audio loading method, you can alter the `bucket` variable and `librosa` variable.
+As a default, `bucket` is set to None, which will force loading from the local machine.
+If using GCS, pass a fully initialized bucket.
+Setting the `librosa` value to 'True' will cause the audio to be loaded using librosa rather than torchaudio.

+The audio configuration parameters should be given as a dictionary (which can be seen in [run.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/runpy) and [run.ipynb](https://github.com/dwiepert/mayo-w2v2/blob/main/src/run.ipynb).
+Most configuration values are for initializing audio and spectrogram transforms.
+The transform will only be initialized if the value is not 0.
+If you have a further desire to add transforms, see [speech_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/speech_utils.py)) and alter [dataloader.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/dataloader.py) accordingly.

+The following parameters are accepted (`--` indicates the command line argument to alter to set it):

+*Audio Transform Information*
+* `resample_rate`: an integer value for resampling.
+Set with `--resample_rate`
+* `reduce`: a boolean indicating whether to reduce audio to monochannel.
+Set with `--reduce`
+* `clip_length`: integer specifying how many frames the audio should be.
+Set with `--clip_length`
+* `trim`: boolean specifying whether to trim beginning and end silence.
+Set with `--trim`

 ## Arguments
 There are many possible arguments to set, including all the parameters associated with audio configuration.
 The main run function describes most of these, and you can alter defaults as required.